lmartin92/multiroute/README.md

 multiroute
 ==========

-This project takes a computer and goes thru it in a couple of different states.
+This project when ran takes a computer, reads its current network state, and observes changes based on what it is told to execute, such that it can make changes to the networking states itself.
 When started, only the original interfaces will be up, and it will be given a command meant to bring up further interfaces.
 When it brings up more interfaces it will tell the difference between